sudk1896/distributedsystems/README.md

 <img align="left" src= https://i2.wp.com/makingbones.files.wordpress.com/2013/02/picture12.jpg width="300"/>

 Design and develop the Git protocol distributed versioning control on a P2P network.
 Each peer can manage its projects (a set of files) using the Git protocol (a minimal version of it).
-The system allows the users to create a new repository in a specific foleder, add new files to be traked by the system, apply the changin on the local repository (commit function), push the changin in the network and pull the changing from the network.
-The git protocol has a lot specific behaviors to manage the conflicts, in this version is only required that if there are some conflicts the systems can download the remote copy and the merge is manually done.
+The system allows the users to create a new repository in a specific folder, add new files to be tracked by the system, apply the changing on the local repository (commit function), push the changing in the network and pull the changing from the network.
+The git protocol has a lot specific behaviors to manage the conflicts, in this version it is only required that if there are some conflicts the systems can download the remote copy and the merge is manually done.
 As described in the [GitProtocol Java API](https://github.com/spagnuolocarmine/distributedsystems/blob/master/challenges/GitProtocol.java).

 &nbsp;